-Should economic growth or performance in the UAE decline, or should the UAE be affected by political instability in the future, this could have a material and adverse effect on ICD's business, results of operations, financial condition and prospects and, in turn, on the ability of ICD to perform its obligations in respect of any Notes.
+Should economic growth or performance in the UAE decline, or should the UAE be affected by political instability in the future, this could have a material and adverse effect on ICD's business, results of operations, financial condition and prospects and, in turn, on the ability of ICD and, consequently, the Issuer to perform their respective obligations in respect of any Trust Certificates.

-ICD may have significant financing or refinancing requirements, the Government is not committed to provide financial or other support to ICD and the Government is not guaranteeing any of ICD's obligations in respect of the Notes
+ICD may have significant financing or refinancing requirements, the Government is not committed to provide financial or other support to ICD and the Government is not guaranteeing any of ICD's obligations in respect of the Trust Certificates

 ICD has in the past made, and anticipates that it may continue to make, significant capital and investment expenditures.
-ICD intends to finance its future expenditures and financial obligations through borrowings from third parties (including by way of the issue of Notes under the Programme), cash flow from ICD's portfolio companies and, in certain circumstances, in-kind capital contributions from the Government of Dubai (the Government).
+ICD intends to finance its future expenditures and financial obligations through borrowings from third parties (including by way of the issue of Trust Certificates under the Programme), cash flow from ICD's portfolio companies and, in certain circumstances, in-kind capital contributions from the Government of Dubai (the Government).

 ICD's ability to obtain external financing and the cost of such financing depend on numerous factors, including general economic and market conditions, international interest rates, the availability of credit from banks or other financiers, investor confidence in ICD and the Government, the financial condition of ICD and the performance of the individual businesses of ICD's portfolio companies.
 There can be no assurance that external financing will be available when required or, if available, that such financing will be obtainable on terms that are commercially acceptable to ICD.
-Although the Government has, in the past, provided non-monetary contributions to ICD from time to time (primarily in the form of land grants) to support ICD's investment objectives (see "Operating and Financial Review - Factors Affecting Results of continuing Operations - Capital" and "Relationship with the Government - Funding, Support and Oversight from the Government"), the Government is not legally obliged to fund any of ICD's investments and accordingly may decide not to do so in the future, even if the Government has previously approved the funding of the investment concerned.
-Furthermore, the Government is not guaranteeing any of ICD's obligations in respect of the Notes and the Noteholders therefore do not benefit from any legally enforceable claim against the Government (see further "Risks relating to ICD's relationship with the Government - ICD's financial obligations, including its obligations in respect of the Notes, are not guaranteed by the Government absent an explicit guarantee").
+Although the Government has, in the past, provided non-monetary contributions to ICD from time to time (primarily in the form of land grants) to support ICD's investment objectives (see "Operating and Financial Review - Factors Affecting Results of continuing Operations -Capital" and "Relationship with the Government - Funding, Support and Oversight from the Government"), the Government is not legally obliged to fund any of ICD's investments and accordingly may decide not to do so in the future, even if the Government has previously approved the funding of the investment concerned.
+Furthermore, the Government is not guaranteeing any of ICD's obligations in respect of the Trust Certificates and the Certificateholders therefore do not benefit from any legally enforceable claim against the Government (see further "Risks relating to ICD's relationship with the Government - ICD's financial obligations, including its obligations in respect of the Trust Certificates, are not guaranteed by the Government absent an explicit guarantee").

-If ICD is not able to obtain adequate financing to make capital and investment expenditures in the future, this could have a material and adverse effect on ICD's business, results of operations, financial condition and prospects and therefore on the ability of ICD to perform its obligations in respect of any Notes.
+If ICD is not able to obtain adequate financing to make capital and investment expenditures in the future, this could have a material and adverse effect on ICD's business, results of operations, financial condition and prospects and therefore on the ability of ICD and, consequently, the Issuer to perform their respective obligations in respect of any Trust Certificates.